argilla-io/argilla-python/docs/how_to_guides/team/workspace.md

 ## Workspace

-A workspace is a *space* inside your Argilla instance where authorized users can collaborate to organize the work.
+A workspace is a *space* inside your Argilla instance where authorized users can collaborate on datasets.
 It is accessible through the Python SDK and the UI.

 ### Workspace model